jonesaaronj/osnis/README.md

 #### Each block in our full image will be described by an 8 byte section in our table

 #### The first 8 byte section will just be a magic number to identify a shrunken image
-* 00-07 'O','S','N','I','S',0x00,0x??,0x??
+00-07 'O','S','N','I','S',0xXX,0xYY,0xZZ
-* where the first 0x?? is a version number
-* I'm starting at 0 for development and when there is a viable working algorithm I'll up it to 1
-* the second 0x?? is image type where 0x01 = GC, 0x10 = WII, and 0x11 is a Dual Layer WII
+0xXX is a version number, I'm starting at 0 for development and when there is a viable working algorithm I'll up it to 1 0xYY is image type where 0x01 = GC, 0x10 = WII, and 0x11 is a Dual Layer WII 0xZZ is the number of sectors of the partition table

+Each sector in our full image will be described by an 8 byte section in our table

 #### Each additional section will describe a block of data
 * Data block